 Privacy Evaluation for Microsoft Teams

-Microsoft Teams is a hub for team collaboration in Microsoft 365 that integrates the people, content, and tools teams needs to be more engaged and effective.
+Microsoft Teams is a hub for team collaboration in Microsoft 365 that integrates the people, content, and tools teams need to be more engaged and effective.
 Microsoft's terms state children can access communication services, like Outlook and Skype, and can freely communicate and share data with other users of all ages.
 When users are signed in, some products may display a user's name or username and their profile photo as part of their use of Microsoft products, including in a user's communications, social interactions, and public posts.
 Microsoft's terms state they provide a privacy dashboard that allows users to control some of the data Microsoft processes through their use of a Microsoft account on the Microsoft privacy dashboard.
 From here, the terms state users can view and clear their browsing, search, and location data associated with their Microsoft account.
 Microsoft's terms also state they are committed to protecting the security of its users' personal data.
 Microsoft uses a variety of security technologies and procedures to help protect users' personal data from unauthorized access, use, or disclosure.
-If a user uses a Microsoft product provided by an school or district they are affiliated with, or use an email address provided by a school or district to access Microsoft products, Microsoft may share certain data, such as interaction data and diagnostic data to enable a school or district to manage the products.
+If a user uses a Microsoft product provided by a school or district they are affiliated with or use an email address provided by a school or district to access Microsoft products, Microsoft may share certain data, such as interaction data and diagnostic data to enable a school or district to manage the products.

 Microsoft's terms state children can access communication services, like Outlook and Skype, and can freely communicate and share data with other users of all ages.
 When users are signed in, some products may display a user's name or username and their profile photo as part of their use of Microsoft products, including in a user's communications, social interactions, and public posts.
 The terms state that when a user creates a personal Microsoft account, they will be asked to provide certain personal data and they will assign a unique ID number to identify a user's account and associated information.
 While some products, such as those involving payment, require a real name, the terms state users can sign in and use other Microsoft products without providing their real name.
 Some data a user provides, such as their display name, email address, and phone number, can be used to help others find and connect with that user within Microsoft products.